Should You Refinance Parent PLUS Loans?October 25, 2019

 A Parent PLUS Loan is a federal education loan taken out by parents to help pay for their child’s college tuition.
 The U.S. Department of Education actually offers Direct PLUS Loans to parents or graduate and professional students—the loan is simply called a Parent PLUS Loan when it’s made to a parent.

-These loans are available to moms and dads of dependent undergraduate students and offer one way to pay for your dependent child’s college education.
-Parent PLUS Loans differ from other college loans because the parent assumes complete financial responsibility (i.e., if payments aren’t made on time, it affects the credit score of mom and/or dad).
 While some parents may be eager to help foot the bill for their child’s education, you should always explore private student loans, since Parent PLUS Loans come with origination fees while private student loans typically do not.
-You should also compare the interest rates on the Parent PLUS loans to rates offered by private student loan companies such as ELFI.1 When evaluating the costs of Parent PLUS loans vs private student loans, you should compare the annualized percentage rate, or APR, which includes both interest and origination fees.
-In addition, private lenders offer the ability to have your child/dependent be a co-signer on the loan whereas the Parent PLUS loan does not.
+You should also compare the interest rates on the Parent PLUS loans to rates offered by private student loan companies such as ELFI1.

 Options for Refinancing Parent PLUS Loans

-The good news about refinancing Parent PLUS loans is that you can refinance the loans more than once, assuming you qualify.
+The good news about refinancing Parent PLUS loans is that you can refinance student loans more than once, assuming you qualify.
 So you can refinance your Parent PLUS Loans at any time with a private lender even before your dependents/children graduate!
 If you have multiple Parent PLUS loans, you can combine them all, if economic, when your dependents/children graduate as well!

 - Lower Interest Rates

 - One, Simple Payment

 - Choose a New Repayment Term Length